canonical/kernel-docs/docs/how-to/respin.md

 ## 3. Checkout the last cranked version of the kernel

-Use cranky to checkout the kernel:
+Use cranky to checkout the kernel you want to respin:

 ```text
 cranky checkout --cleanup --pristine <handle>